-As the altogether faintest of nods to the Wedding Fairy, I made a whole-wheat crust.
+As the faintest of nods to health, I made a whole-wheat crust.
 Well that’s gotta count for somethin’ right?
 I used a Whole-Wheat Pastry recipe from the Boston Cooking School Cookbook [circa 1914], but I completely disregarded their preparation instructions, but the crust was flakey to perfection.
 [Seriously, who has time to fold in the butter in four layers?
 I’m not making puff pastry for cryin’ out loud!]

 This Chicken Pot Pie is divine.
 Fresh vegetables are chopped and browned in butter, then a roux is made (yup, more butter!), then chicken broth, wine and half and half are added and then the mixture is covered with buttery pastry and baked to browned perfection.
 It’s the real deal.
 It’s flavorful, old-school home cooking at it’s best.